Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: The method

 Per-event probabilities $\pic$ can be computed using a random smearing method with typically $n_\mathrm{smear}=10$ trials per simulated event (\eg, see Ref.~\cite{CMS:egm}).
 The analytical smearing method presented here provides a CPU-time gain of $\sim 500$ for $10^6$ MC events, up to $\sim 5000$ for $10^7$ events on a laptop with 6 CPU cores.

 This gain is further enhanced by automatic-gradient computations implemented via TensorFlow~\cite{tensorflow}.
-With random smearing, the likelihood gradient must be computed numerically, requiring $2 \times N_\mathrm{par} \times t_\nll^\mathrm{smear},$ where $N_\mathrm{par}$ is the number of fit parameters and $t_\mathrm{nll}$ is the time to evaluate the likelihood.
-For the analytical method, the gradient evaluation takes approximately $2 \times t_\nll^\mathrm{ana}$.
+With random smearing, the likelihood gradient must be computed numerically, requiring the likelihood to be evaluated twice per fit parameter.
+Thus the time $t_\mathrm{num}$ needed to compute the numerical gradient is $t_\mathrm{num} \propto 2 \times N_\mathrm{par}$, where $N_\mathrm{par}$ is the number of fit parameters.
+In contrast, for the analytical method, the gradient evaluation is roughly independent of the number of parameters, representing an additional gain of time for large $N_\mathrm{par}$.
 Overall, the total CPU-time gain for likelihood maximization is several orders of magnitude, and can be further accelerated on GPUs.
 For example, a minimization with 100 parameters and $2\times 10^7$ events takes 20--30~min on a laptop, less than one minute on a GPU, whereas the same fit with random smearing would take several days.